Lito-Frito/Lernie/README.md

 * Overseer: Allows others to make requests, submit issues, and other features on your media libraries
 * Cloudflare Tunnel: Creates a tunnel to route whatever traffic you want to the outside world (as opposed to opening ports on your router/firewall 😬), sort of like a VPN but with less hassle

-This README will only explain what's available in this repo.
-For more detailed information on each container, please refer to the READMEs in the folders nested within.

 ## Visuals